Do Not Allow The Need to be Perfect to Slowly Burden Your Life

 Perfectly Imperfect is Your Power

 The need to be perfect is not all bad.
-When controlled it can be a powerful motivation propelling you to succeed.
-Once you understand nothing is perfect and your acceptance by others should not demand it you are on your way to healthy relationships.
+When controlled, it can be a powerful motivation propelling you to succeed.
+Once you understand that nothing is perfect and others’ acceptance should not demand it, you are on your way to healthy relationships.

 Your attempts to be perfect will yield varying results depending on many variables.
-Your preparation, abilities, health, and many other variables will affect your progress.
-Just be OK with the results if you have done your best.
+Your preparation, abilities, health, and other variables will affect your progress.
+If you have done your best, just be OK with the results.

-Remember others are affected by the same variables in different ways, don’t judge yourself and more importantly others too harshly for not achieving your desired results.
+Remember that others are affected by the same variables in different ways.
+Don’t judge yourself and, more importantly, others too harshly for not achieving your desired results.

-You are not in control and the need to be perfect will not compensate for that.
-None of us are ever in full control of our circumstances and we just deal with that.
+You are not in control, and the need to be perfect will not compensate for that.
+None of us are ever in complete control of our circumstances; we deal with them.
 Just do your best and control what you can.

 .